nhrap-dev/manage/README.md

 **Workflow**

 1. Update the manage.py script in the manage repository. manage.py can only be updated here.
 2. In your tool, run `git push`.
-This fire the GitHub Action to update the manage.py script in your tool.
+This fires the GitHub Action to update the manage.py script in your tool.
 3. Wait about 30 seconds, then run `git pull`.
 This should pull the updated manage.py into your tool.

 ## To use